bloodteller123/Cplusplus-Project/README.md

 # C-Project
 Card Game
+-1.
+1st mode: base mode ; 2nd mode: expert rules/display mode; 3rd mode: expert display base rule; 4th mode: base display expert mode

-remark: test.cpp can be used as guide to develop test cases for all classes
+0.  remark: test.cpp can be used as guide to develop test cases for all classes
 1. shuffle function should be CHECKED

 2. test_driver needs to be done